spider-themes/bbp-core/readme.txt

 - **Private Reply:** Create replies on topics privately, which only forum owners can see, it remains hidden to other customers.

 - **Solved Topics:** Mark topic as solved / unsolved.
 Solved topics shows 'Resolved' badge at the end of topic title.

+- **Voting Feature:** Users can vote on topic replies.
+The highest voted reply goes to the top.
+AJAX powered voting system for better community.

 == Frequently Asked Questions ==